p2pu/p2pu-website/assets/images/people/README.md

-Any images added to this directory should be square and no bigger than 300x300
+Any images added to this directory should be 150x150 pixels in size